BenoitAnastay/paperless-home-assistant-addon/paperless-ngx/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
+1. Modify the configuration to your needs and change the admin credentials.
 1. Start the "Paperless-ngx" add-on.
 1. Check the logs of the "Paperless-ngx" add-on to see it in action.